 Mac mini Speaker

-The conclusion we can draw from this is, if you would rather not have to switch between sound output to the TV or Mac mini speaker, get a microphone to RCA cable and pipe your output to the AV receiver. or powered speaker.
+The conclusion we can draw from this is, if you would rather not have to switch between sound output to the TV or Mac mini speaker, get a microphone to RCA cable and pipe your output to the AV receiver or powered speaker.
 This will ensure that you get consistent sound output from the Mac mini regardless of the application.
 The only thing you will miss is 5.1 point surround sound when streaming.
 For that, switch over to HDMI or TV sound again to get all the channels.

 So far, we tested the Logitech 4K Pro Magnetic Webcam and indirectly Brio Ultra HD Pro (Business) Webcam and can safely say that these works with Mac mini M1.
 Logitech’s Logi Capture webcam software was mentioned by many in the forums as to how it is still incompatible and does not work with Apple Silicon M1 and Big Sur.
 Not something we have tested, and certainly not one that is required for the webcam above to work.
 From reddit’s discussion board and macrumours’ forum, we have posters that confirmed the following webcams will work too, including the top two.